 The La Mesa-Spring Valley School District requests that parents or guardians of children who walk or ride their bike to school plan a safe route to school with their children.
 The route shall not involve shortcuts through private property and all students are expected to exhibit good behavior.
 California Vehicle Code requires all persons under 18 years of age to wear a properly fitted and fastened bicycle helmet while operating a bicycle on any street, bikeway, or public bicycle path or trail.
 Pupils violating California Vehicle Code or local school rules governing the safe operation of a bicycle to and from school or on a school campus may have their riding privileges suspended.
+Furthermore, a student under 18 years of age may be fined for not wearing a properly fitted and fastened helmet, and the parent or legal guardian of a minor who violates this section shall be jointly and severally liable with the minor for the fine.

-Wellness Policy for Schools- AR 5030; EC 49432:
+Wellness Policy for Schools-AR 5030; EC 49432:

-The District strives to create, strengthen, and work within existing school health councils to develop, implement, monitor, review, and, as necessary, revise school nutrition and physical activity policies.
+The La Mesa-Spring Valley School District strives to create, strengthen, and work within existing school health councils to develop, implement, monitor, review, and, as necessary, revise school nutrition and physical activity policies.
 The councils will also serve as resources to school sites for implementing those policies.
 A school health council consists of a group of individuals representing the school and community, and should include: parents/guardians, students, representatives of the school food authority, members of the school Board, school administrators, teachers, health professionals, and members of the public.
 More information can be found on the District website at www.lmsvschools.org.